hagax8/ancestry_viz/README.md

 ## Fourth step: train on provided data and project a test set onto the map:
+The great thing about generative topographic mapping (GTM) is that you can project external test sets on the map without having to re-train the map.
+The ugtm package also includes some nice functions for classification models and generates posterior probabilities for test set individuals (--test) to belong to a specific class, based on the class labels (--labels) of the training set (--data).

 ```
 python runGTM.py --model GTM --data recoded_1000G.noadmixed.mat --test recoded_1000G_MXL.mat --labels recoded_1000G.raw.noadmixed.lbls3_3 --labeltype discrete --out outputname --pca --n_components 10 --missing --missing_strategy median --random_state 8
 ```